Equity and Inclusion

 The CMF’s mandate to “enable a diversity of voices” includes a responsibility to widen support to Canada’s talent and creators from underrepresented communities in order to amplify their voices, stories, and perspectives through content creation and exploitation.

-The CMF can make significant and lasting changes over the next two years to ensure Canadian content comes from a broad cross-section of communities, offers engaging experiences from a variety of perspectives, and connects with audiences that are increasingly seeking out these compelling, authentic stories.
+The CMF can make significant and lasting changes over the period of this strategy ensure Canadian content comes from a broad cross-section of communities, offers engaging experiences from a variety of perspectives, and connects with audiences that are increasingly seeking out these compelling, authentic stories.

-2021-2022 is a transition year building upon past work and targeted initiatives for some communities (women, Indigenous and racialized, OLMC etc.) and an opportunity for initial changes focused on learning, development and ongoing outreach to new communities (LGBTQ+, deaf and disabled).
+We are in a period of transition building upon past work with targeted initiatives for a first tier of priority communities (women, Indigenous and racialized, OLMC etc.) while piloting changes focused on learning, development and ongoing outreach to other communities (2SLGBTQ+ and persons with disabilities) which also require urgent support.

-- Increase access to CMF programs and reduce barriers to inclusion in the new program architecture;
+- Increase access to CMF programs and reduce barriers to inclusion in the new program model;

 - Use equity and inclusion lens to inform corporate decisions, strategy, consultation and program design to make long term and deep structural changes;